GoldenbergDaniel/StringSlice/README.md

 # StringSlice
 Simple length-based string library for C. Ditch null termination for good.
-Note that the library has not been extensively tested and is still a work in progress.
-Use with caution.
+Note that the library is still a work in progress.

 **Note:** StringSlice depends on my arena allocator library.
 Arenas offer a fast and hassle-free way to manage memory, especially useful for string operations which often require frequent allocations.
 The library is included as a git submodule.
 To learn more about arenas, see this awesome article by Ryan Fleury: www.rfleury.com/p/untangling-lifetimes-the-arena-allocator

 If you're not ready to switch to arenas, there is an option to use malloc-based allocations.
 Just make sure to select stringslice_malloc.h.

+## Memory Management
+There are two options for memory management: arena-based and malloc-based allocation.
+The arena-based header is simple to work with.
+If a function needs to allocate memory, it takes an arena as an argument.
+This makes it easy to track which functions make allocations.
+In order to free the memory, you free the arena at the end of the group's lifetime.
+See the usage sample for an example.
+The malloc-based header has identical functions, but without any arena arguments.
+If a string was allocated on the heap, the `allocated` field gets flipped to true.
+This way you can simply pass every string into `str_free`, and only the ones allocated will be freed.

+You can swap out the arena allocator used by this library with your own implemention simply by defining `SS_ARENA_STRUCT` with your structure and `SS_ARENA_ALLOC` with your allocation function **before** you include the header.
+Alternatively, they may be changed from inside the library header.

 ## Usage example
 ```c